-- 4.1 The current PSPO has been in place since 2018 and there have not been any fixed penalty notices issued in relation to breaches to date. - 4.2 During this period there has been the following level of reporting against its restrictions:
+- 4.1 The current PSPO has been in place since 2018 and was extended for three years in 2021.
+There have been two fixed penalties issued for parking offences since 2021. - 4.2 Since 2021 there have been the following level of reporting against its restrictions:

 Туре Volume

-cars/vehicles parked on green space 11
+cars/vehicles parked on green space 2

-Warnings attached to vehicles regarding 14

-parking on green

-Structures left on green space (paddling 4
+Structures left on green space (paddling 0

 pool and trampoline)

-Animal grazing/loose animals 3
+Animal grazing/loose animals 1

-Bonfires 3
+Bonfires 0

 Incidents of unauthorised encampments 2